Fracture & Damage Mechanics

 The Extended Finite Element Method (XFEM) is a numerical technique that is used in fracture mechanics analysis to model crack propagation in complex geometries.
 Also, it is one of the Abaqus techniques for fracture analysis.
 It is a variant of the finite element method that can handle discontinuities such as cracks without the need for mesh refinement.
 Read More

-This is another of Abaqus fracture packages which provides step-by-step tutorials on Abaqus crack simulation, including XFEM, for various materials such as concrete, steel, dams, and bones.
+This is another of Abaqus fracture packages which provides step-by-step tutorials on crack simulation, including XFEM, for various materials such as concrete, steel, dams, and bones.
 These tutorials cover different loading conditions and how to work with the DLOAD subroutine.
 Each tutorial comes with all the necessary files and an English video guide that explains every step in detail.
 The tutorials are comprehensive and cover everything from the beginning to the end.

 DAMAGE MECHANICS